Athreyabhatt/QECopilot_test_at_speed_of_AI/QECopilot_Presentation.md

 The Process Disconnect: Rigid, manual testing processes completely shatter under the pressure of this new velocity, forcing teams to choose between slowing down innovation or sacrificing quality.

 2. Our Solution: fighting Fire with Fire
-The only way to match the speed and scale of AI-powered development is with AI-powered testing.

 We have built an intelligent orchestrator that acts as the Quality Engineering Copilot for your entire team.
 It operates at machine speed, closing the gap and turning QE from a bottleneck into an accelerator.

 Our agent bridges the skills gap by empowering your existing domain experts and adapts its workflow to fit your team's unique structure.